Skip to main content

 Diversity Career Resources

 The Exchange values and celebrates all of the identities and cultures of students here at Marian University, and we are committed to supporting the career development process of our diverse student population.
 Below, you will find several resources to help you play a proactive role in your career development.
-In addition to all of these resources, you can make an appointment with our office through Handshake.
+In addition to all of these resources, you can make an appointment with our office through CORE.

 To help you navigate the page, use the following shortcuts: